-A keen meditator is the one who meditates an average of four times in a span of 24 hours.
+A keen meditator is one who meditates an average of four times in a span of 24 hours.
 Each session lasting a minimum of one hour.
 A meditator who meditates unfailingly with this discipline for at least one year can be called a keen meditator and not just someone who does it for a few weeks.

 An average meditator is someone who holds three sessions of meditation in a span of 24 hours.
 Each session lasting at least one hour.
 If they have been following this regime for a minimum of six months, they can be safely classified as average meditators.

-A mild meditator is the one who holds one or two sessions of meditation in a span of 24 hours, generally at dawn and dusk.
+A mild meditator is one who holds one or two sessions of meditation in a span of 24 hours, generally at dawn and dusk.
 The length of an average session of meditation for a mild practitioner is between 30 minutes to an hour.

 Most of you are too busy to invest significant time in meditation.
 Or, are you?
 You may want to read a post on it here.

-According to the yogic scriptures, and I vouch for it, the supremely intense, intense, keen, average and mild meditators travel through the nine states of awareness and the seven stages of consciousness.
-They are somewhat similar to the nine states of attention and nine stages of bliss I’d expounded earlier.
-Still, you can only benefit from knowing more on this.
+According to yogic scriptures, and I vouch for it, the supremely intense, intense, keen, average and mild meditators travel through the nine states of awareness and the seven stages of consciousness.
+They are somewhat similar to the nine states of attention and nine stages of bliss I’d expounded on earlier.
+Still, you can only benefit from knowing more about this.
 I’ll try to scribble something on it next week.

-“What have you gained from such intense meditation?” someone asked Mahavira, founder of Jainism, a contemporary of Buddha and equally enlightened.
+“What have you gained from such intense meditation?” someone asked Mahavira, the founder of Jainism, a contemporary of Buddha and equally enlightened.